Wanting to take your BBQ pork to the next level? Here are 5 of the very best types of wood for smoking pulled pork.

-Maple tends to be a bit more difficult to find in stores, but it’s more than worth the extra effort.
+Maple wood chips tend to be a bit more difficult to find in stores, but it’s more than worth the extra effort.
 It’s sweet subtle, and crazy delicious.

 We’re definitely straying into hard-to-find territory here, but if you ever have the opportunity then I recommend trying to find orange wood for smoking for your next pork cook-off.

 It toes just the right side of citrus without being sickly and will put an interesting twist on your next smoking session.
 It can also be paired with hickory to help ground it in more of a woody flavor.